genome-spy/genome-spy/docs/getting-started.md

-# Quick Start
+# Getting Started

+There are three ways to get quickly started with GenomeSpy visualizations: the Playground app, Observable notebooks, and embedding GenomeSpy on HTML pages.
+More advanced users can use GenomeSpy as a visualization library in web applications.

 ## Playground

-The easiest way to try out GenomeSpy is the [Playground app](https://genomespy.app/playground/), which allows you to experiment with different visualization specifications directly in the web browser.
-You can load data from publicly accessible web servers or your computer.
+The easiest way to try out GenomeSpy is the [Playground ](https://genomespy.app/playground/) app, which allows you to experiment with different visualization specifications directly in your web browser.
+You can load data from publicly accessible web servers or from your computer.
 The app is still rudimentary and does not support saving or sharing visualizations.

 ## Observable notebooks